anne-gcd/MTG-Link/README.md

 ```
 mtglink.py DBG -gfa gfaFile.gfa -bam bamFile.bam -fastq readsFile.fastq.gz -index barcodeIndex.bci
 ```
 * `gfaFile.gfa`: GFA file containing the coordinates of the targets to fill
-* `bamFile.bam`: BAM file of the linked reads mapped on the reference genome.
+* `bamFile.bam`: BAM file of the linked-reads mapped on the reference genome.
 Warning: the associated .bai file must exist
-* `readsFile.fastq.gz`: Linked reads file (gzipped).
+* `readsFile.fastq.gz`: Linked-reads file (must be gzipped).
 Warning: the barcode sequence must be in the header (BX:Z tag)
 * `barcodeIndex.bci`: LRez barcode index of the FASTQ file

 #### Options